Achievable logoAchievable logo

 Common disaccharides maltose and lactose

-Starch is a polymer (polysaccharide made up of monosaccharides) composed of glucose units connected primarily by α 1-4 glycosidic bonds, serving as the main energy storage molecule in plants.
+Starch is a polymer (a polysaccharide made up of monosaccharides) composed of glucose units connected mainly by α 1-4 glycosidic bonds.
+It serves as the main energy storage molecule in plants.

-Glycogen is structurally similar to starch but features additional α 1-6 linkages that introduce branching, making it an efficient energy reserve in animals, primarily stored in the liver.
+Glycogen is structurally similar to starch but includes additional α 1-6 linkages that create branching.
+This branching makes glycogen an efficient energy reserve in animals, and it’s stored primarily in the liver.

 Reactions of monosaccharides

-• Acetal formation occurs when an extra hydroxyl group attacks a carbonyl carbon, which can link monosaccharides together into polysaccharides if the attacking –OH originates from another sugar unit.
+• Acetal formation occurs when an extra hydroxyl group attacks a carbonyl carbon.
+This reaction can link monosaccharides into polysaccharides if the attacking -OH comes from another sugar unit.

-• Mutarotation refers to the equilibrium between the α and β forms (anomers) of a sugar.
+• Mutarotation is the equilibrium between the α and β forms (anomers) of a sugar.

-• In contrast, mild oxidation is more selective: for example, the Tollens reagent specifically oxidizes the aldehyde group of aldoses to a carboxylic acid, and nitric acid oxidizes both the aldehyde and the terminal hydroxyl groups to carboxylic acids while leaving the other hydroxyl groups intact.
+• In contrast, mild oxidation is more selective.
+For example, Tollens reagent oxidizes the aldehyde group of aldoses to a carboxylic acid, and nitric acid oxidizes both the aldehyde and the terminal hydroxyl groups to carboxylic acids while leaving the other hydroxyl groups intact.

-• Reduction reactions can convert monosaccharides into polyalcohols by transforming carbonyl groups into additional hydroxyl groups.
+• Reduction reactions convert monosaccharides into polyalcohols by turning carbonyl groups into additional hydroxyl groups.

 Hydrolysis of the glycoside linkage